-MS Excel was chosen for several reasons.
-Firstly, it was the tool used for the First Hotspots Report and, equally importantly, it is a well-known tool that allows for large volumes of data to be organised and presented.
-Using MS Excel as the primary tool meant it was possible to collate and prepare the dataset for input into more complex software tools that played a key role in preparing graphical presentation of the findings, such as QGIS.
+MS Excel was chosen because it was the tool used for the First Hotspots Report and, equally importantly, it is a wellknown tool that allows for large volumes of data to be organised and presented.
+Using MS Excel as the primary tool meant it was possible to collate and prepare the dataset for input into QGIS, a software tool used for preparing graphical presentation of the findings.